Community Recreation Feasibility Plan

 iF YOU ARE PUTTING THE ARENA ON THE EAST END ARE YOU GOING TO FINALLY PUT IN SIDEWALKS ON HWY 16 AND PUT SOME PATHWAYS IN THAT GO SOMEWHERE ON THE SASKATCHEWAN SIDE?

-JZ asked about 2 years ago
+JZ asked almost 3 years ago

 Hi JZ,